-"He/she is drug running" The child is being trafficked for the purpose

-of criminal exploitation

-·

-"Recruit/ run/ work" This implies there is a level of choice by the

-child regarding their exploitation and does

-not take into consideration the grooming,

-coercion, threats and violence.
-More

-appropriate description: The child is being
+"He/she is drug running" The child is being trafficked for the purpose of criminal exploitation "Recruit/ run/ work" This implies there is a level of choice by the child regarding their exploitation and does not take into consideration the grooming, coercion, threats and violence.
+More appropriate description: The child is being criminally exploited.

-criminally exploited.

 "He/she is choosing this lifestyle" This implies choice or control by the child.

-More appropriate description: The child is
+More appropriate description: The child is being exploited.

-"Dutting the modules of right" being exploited.

 "Putting themselves at risk" This implies choice or control by the child.
-More appropriate description:

-The child is being criminally exploited

-Child may have been groomed

-The child is at an increased vulnerability to

-being abused/exploited

-Location/ situation could increase a

-perpetrators opportunity to abuse a child

-The location is dangerous to children

-Concerns regarding other's influences on

-the child

-"Promiscuous" This puts the blame on the child and implies

-the child is in full control of what is

-happening.
-More appropriate description:

-The child is either being exploited or

-" " vulnerable to exploitation.
+More appropriate description: The child is being criminally exploited Child may have been groomed The child is at an increased vulnerability to being abused/exploited Location/ situation could increase a perpetrators opportunity to abuse a child The location is dangerous to children Concerns regarding other's influences on the child "Promiscuous" This puts the blame on the child and implies the child is in full control of what is happening.
+More appropriate description: The child is either being exploited or vulnerable to exploitation.
 "Involved in CSE or CCE" This implies choice or control by the child.

-More appropriate description:

-"Coverelly police cines (one condend 40)" The child is being exploited.

-"Sexually active since (age under 13)" The child has/may have been sexually

-assaulted or raped.
-Concerns exist that the child may have been

-coerced, exploited or sexually abused

-"Streetwise" This implies the child is able to able to keep

-Chi Colivido themselves safe and is fully able to manage

-situations that present risk.
+More appropriate description: The child is being exploited.
+"Sexually active since (age under 13)" The child has/may have been sexually assaulted or raped.
+Concerns exist that the child may have been coerced, exploited or sexually abused "Streetwise" This implies the child is able to able to keep themselves safe and is fully able to manage situations that present risk.

-- chadaono mar procent nom

-'Child is being offered drugs in return for sex' Child is being sexually
+'Child is being offered drugs in return for sex' Child is being sexually exploited.

-exploited.

 Concerns that the child has been raped.
 Perpetrators are sexually abusing the child.
 The child is being sexually abused.

-The child's vulnerability regarding

-drug use is being used by others to

-abuse them.

-The perpetrators have a hold over the child due to the fact that they are drug dependent.

-'Prostituting themselves' This completely misses that the child is

-being manipulated and controlled.

-Changes in legislation have meant that

-child prostitution is no longer an acceptable term and should never be
+The child's vulnerability regarding drug use is being used by others to abuse them.
+The perpetrators have a hold over the child due to the fact that they are drug 'Prostituting themselves' dependent.
+This completely misses that the child is being manipulated and controlled.
+Changes in legislation have meant that child prostitution is no longer an acceptable term and should never be used.
+'Boyfriend/Girlfriend' Children have been challenged in court with practitioner's recordings where their practitioner has referred to the perpetrator as the child's boyfriend/girlfriend.

-used.

-'Boyfriend/Girlfriend' Children have been challenged in

-court with practitioner's recordings

-where their practitioner has referred

-to the perpetrator as the child's

-boyfriend/girlfriend.

 'Sexual activity with' They have been sexually abused.

-• They have been raped.
+They have been raped.
 Allegation of sexual abuse.

-Child has described sexual activity, however concerns exist that the child

-may have been groomed/coerced.
+Child has described sexual activity, however concerns exist that the child may have been groomed/coerced.
+'Spending time/associating with 'elders' The young person says that they are friends with a person and there are concerns about that person's age, the imbalance of power, exploitation, offending.

-may have been greenled edered.

-Spending The young person says that they are

-time/associating friends with a person and there are

-with 'elders' concerns about that person's age, the

-imbalance of power, exploitation,

-offending.

 The young person has been groomed, exploited, controlled.

-If the 'elder' is under the age of 18

-years old- this will also need to be

-considered using child protection
+If the 'elder' is under the age of 18 years old- this will also need to be considered using child protection processes. 'boyfriend/girlfrie nd' Children have been challenged in court with practitioner's recordings where their practitioner has referred to the perpetrator as the child's boyfriend/girlfriend.
+Other words: Abuser Exploiter Perpetrator

-processes.

-'boyfriend/girlfrie Children have been challenged in

-nd' court with practitioner's recordings

-where their practitioner has referred to

-the perpetrator as the child's boyfriend/girlfriend.

-boymena/giliniena.

-Other words:

-Abuser

-Exploiter

-Perpetrator